IELTS Essay # 1196 - Consequence of improved medical care is people are living longer

 Sample Answer 1: [Advantages outweigh disadvantages]

 Modern medical facilities and research in the healthcare sector have brought miracles to the world.
 We have cures for deadly diseases, and researchers are working with our genes to prevent diseases even before we are born - marvellous indeed!
 As a result, people these days live longer.
-This is an alarming trend according to some while I firmly believe that longer life expectancy offers far more advantages than demerits.
+This trend has both positive and negative aspects.
+In my opinion, longer life expectancy offers far more advantages than demerits.

 To conclude, thanks to the enhanced medical facilities for which we now live longer and be part of the progress.
-This enhanced life expectancy is a blessing for the human race.
+This enhanced life expectancy is a blessing for the human race despite some drawbacks.
+So I wholeheartedly believe that the trend of enhanced life expectancy due to medical advancement has more merits than drawbacks.

 Model Answer 2: [Advantages outweigh disadvantages]

-Technological advancements have not only attributed to many new scientific discoveries but remarkably improved medicine and medical science also.
-This century is sanctified with comprehensive medical care, and the lifespan of people has enhanced and still increasing through modern medicines and treatments.
-I believe the result has blessed human civilisation and the disadvantages of increasing life expectancy are ignorable.
+This era is sanctified with comprehensive medical care, and the lifespan of people has enhanced and still increasing through modern medicines and treatments.
+I believe the result has blessed human civilisation and the disadvantages of increasing life expectancy are overshadowed by its advantages.

 [Written by - Sita]